alastria/alastria-identity/README.md

 ## How to test AlastriaID compliant
 As the AlastriaID is a ID Model, plus an Reference Implementation of the SC and APIs and, additionally, a demo wallet and a demo entity provider, it is highly recommended that all the identity projects that will aim to use the AlastriaID Model or even the SC or the API, will pass a test to verify compatibility with the AlastriaID reference implementation.
+Please visit the documents to do an autocheck validation under the autocheck directory.
-This test will be detailed soon to be used by all the projects.
+A set of automated test will be detailed soon to be used also by all the projects.

 ## Need Help?
 Our identity core team will be happy to listen to you at [slack #identidaddigital](https://github.com/alastria/alastria-node/wiki/HELP)